Email Authentication

 Why are my BIMI-enabled emails sent to spam?

-This is likely an issue with your email authentication.
+This is likely an issue with your email authentication rather than your BIMI setup.
 First, confirm that your SPF and DKIM policies are configured properly.
 Once you’re sure those are correct, move on to your DMARC record.
 Is it working the way it should?

 If it is, ensure your policy is set to either quarantine or reject.
 Also confirm that your percent option is set to 100, meaning your DMARC policy is applicable to 100 percent of your mail.